 |As can be seen, the correctly exposed ISO 100 JPEG produces significantly less dynamic range above middle grey, with the top of the tone-curve clipping to white much more abruptly.
 However, if underexposed by 1EV, ISO 100 clips to white at the same point as ISO 200 (albeit while producing a darker image).|

-We then decided to look at the RAW values of the files, to see what was going on.
-This required the use of a rather esoteric RAW analysis tool (one that makes no attempt to do anything so prosaic as produce pictures) and found that, as we expected, the underexposed ISO 100 file was identical to the correctly exposed ISO 200 file (metadata aside).
+We then decided to look at the Raw values of the files, to see what was going on.
+Digging around using Raw Digger we found that, as we expected, the underexposed ISO 100 file was identical to the correctly exposed ISO 200 file (metadata aside).

 Which presents an interesting conundrum: is the Olympus underexposing ISO 100 to produce its ISO 200 or is it overexposing ISO 200 to give an ISO 100 setting (Which is what Nikon implies about the D5000)?
 The answer is, of course, that there is absolutely no difference between the two statements.
 Or, to be absolutely precise, neither statement is correct because nothing is being overexposed or underexposed.